Rhinemann/mage-hack/src/chapters/Characters_and_Traits.typ

 Your character begins play with _*Avatar Reserve*_ and _*Channel Quintessence*_, in addition to the _*Hinder*_.

-//TODO === Character Creation: Limits
+=== Character Creation: Limits
-// Your character gains the Limits called out for their Faction & Focus.
-// You choose and gain one Limit from among those listed in Appendix B: General SFX and Limits. /* TODO Appendix B */
+You choose and gain one Limit from among those listed in Appendix B: General SFX and Limits. /* TODO Appendix B */

 #colbreak()